A Day in the Life

 In contemporary Western society, the prevailing attitude in many religious communities is, ‘We’re all heading in the same direction generally speaking, so let’s focus on what unites us rather than what divides us’.
 Further abroad, and within living memory, this is markedly less common, although not entirely unknown, and again this is where research will help.
 The persecution of Roman Catholic missionaries by the Japanese Shinto-Buddhist authorities was a brutal affair which has had long-lasting repercussions, including the development of hidden Christian communities in isolated parts of the Japanese archipelago which still exist (although they are less hidden) today.
 Likewise, the persecution of those who during the Reformation and European colonial expansion refused to convert to Roman Catholicism is well-documented, albeit often poorly understood.
 Although it can be tempting to see ordinary believers as being gutsy underdogs to tyrannical theologians and authorities, it is simply not true: these were ordinary believers who committed these atrocities.
 Although the names escape me at the moment, I believe it was a Dominican theologian, arguing against a Franciscan, who convinced Isabella the Great that it was wrong to treat the Native Americans as sub-human, thus leading her to attempt (sadly, largely ineffective) reforms of the Spanish colonies.

-A believer’s behaviour is, therefore, shaped but not determined by the theological environment, and depending upon each individual’s understanding of aetiology, eschatology, soteriology, and morality, their behaviour will change.
+A believer’s behaviour is, therefore, shaped, but not determined by, his theological environment, and depending upon each individual’s understanding of aetiology, eschatology, soteriology, and morality, his behaviour will change.
 Most writers already know that it is a character’s behaviour which reveals his inner life, and this is just as true of faith as well.
 A character who raves about divine courage and spiritual fortitude but scarpers at the first sign of trouble is very different from another who speaks about faith only when pressed but is steadfast in the face of adversity.

-How this all fits together for writing is as follows: having established a theology a writer should decide what demands arise from theology and how these obligations are met (or not) by the community.
+How this all fits together for writing is as follows: having established a theology, a writer should decide what demands arise from theology and how these obligations are met (or not) by the community of faith.
 Finally, the writer must decide how a society’s values is shaped by all these factors.
 The Hollywood ideals of romantic love and freedom of choice should not be assumed in other societies, especially very alien ones.

 Christians meet together on Sundays because the Ten Commandments require Jews, who constituted much of the Early Church, to observe the Sabbath as a holy day.
 The Sabbath was, originally, Saturday, but because Jesus rose on the day after the Sabbath, the first day of the week, and appeared to his disciples on the first day of the week, the Early Church kept the obligation of holy restfulness on Sunday instead.
 This is also why Sunday is the first day of the week in many calendars.
 As a general rule, Christian denominations consider it a sin (whether it is called that or not) to fail to go to church on a Sunday unless some other obligation (sickness, crisis, military command) precludes it.
 Yet, polls show that most people who identify as Christian do not go to church every Sunday.
 We could interpret this as a conflict of the Christian ideal of obedience with the secular notion of self-care (for example).